Search

 Priscilla Waggoner is currently a reporter at the Valley Courier in Alamosa.
 Prior to that, she was the editor of the Kiowa County Independent on the southeastern plains for five years.
 In addition to working over the years in a variety of positions at a handful of publications in Colorado, Waggoner worked as a professional screenwriter and was the recipient of the Nicholls Fellowship from the Academy of Motion Pictures Arts and Sciences.
 She currently lives in the San Luis Valley with her family — two dogs, Abbott and Bailey, and her horse, Cisco.

-This project was made possible through unprecedented collaboration between dozens of newsrooms and journalists across the state, who are active partners in the Colorado News Collaborative, or COLab.
+This project was made possible through collaboration between newsrooms and journalists across the state, who are active partners in the Colorado News Collaborative, or COLab.

 To support the statewide effort, donate to the Colorado News Collaborative.